Skip to main content

 We believe that trust requires openness.

-Our first statutory accounts will be filed by May 2026, as required for our first financial year end in August 2025.
-We are also exploring ways to share financial information sooner, including how funding is used and how subsidised care is allocated.
+Our first statutory accounts were filed in May 2026, as required for our first financial year end in August 2025.
+We are committed to sharing clear information about how our pricing works, how profits are used and how funded care is allocated.ng how funding is used and how subsidised care is allocated.

 Our promise

-We exist to provide gender affirming care that is accessible, compassionate, and community focused.
-We do this as a not-for-profit organisation because our mission matters.
+We exist to provide gender-affirming care that is accessible, compassionate, and community focused.

 Have more questions?
 Feel free to email us at hello@anne.health and we’ll do our best to answer them.